 Price: VR headsets are expensive pieces of tech, and while this list definitely reflects that reality, we took care to represent a wide price range to make sure that there’s a good option for everyone from the most casual user to the uncompromising techie.

 Brand: There are very few big players in the niche VR headset market at the moment, and many of them are even collaborating on development and designing similar products side-by-side.
-All of the brands on this list — Valve, Oculus, HP, HTC, and Sony — are longstanding tech companies with a record of innovation.
+All of the brands on this list — Valve, Meta, HP, HTC, and Sony — are longstanding tech companies with a record of innovation.

 Visual Fidelity: A VR headset is only as good as its visual performance, and we took care to limit this list to headsets with resolutions of at least 1440 x 1600 pixels per eye (with the exception of the Sony Playstation VR) and refresh rates of 90Hz.
 Anything less than this can negatively impact immersion and lead to a less-than-impressive VR experience.

 Compatibility: In an effort to represent options for the widest number of users, we made sure to include PC-compatible, console-compatible, and standalone-functioning VR headsets on this list.
-The Oculus Quest 2 is both compatible with PC and functional as a standalone unit.
+The Meta Quest 2 is both compatible with PC and functional as a standalone unit.

 Related: Go deep with the best VR games.

-The Best VR Headsets: Reviews & Recommendations
+Best VR Headsets: Reviews & Recommendations

 Best Overall: Valve Index